Amoreg/DeVops---Repos/PROJECT 03/lamp.md

 ### Step 1: Configuring your server with Ubuntu Linux AWS EC2

+### Step 2: Installing Apache and Updating the Firewall

-### Step 2: Installing and Configuring mysqel Server. ...
+### Step 3: Installing and Configuring mysqel Server. ...

-### Step 3: Installing MySQL Database Management System. ...
+### Step 4: Installing MySQL Database Management System. ...

-### Step 4: Installing PHP and Setting up Nginx to Use the PHP Processor. ...
+### Step 5: Installing PHP and Setting up Nginx to Use the PHP Processor. ...

-### Step 5: Creating a PHP File to Test your LEMP stack.
+### Step 6: Creating a PHP File to Test your LEMP stack.

-# 1.Creating an EC2 Instance
+# Step 1.
+Creating an EC2 Instance

 ### Amazon EC2 basically provides a Virtual Computing environment, where they have pre-configured AMI (Amazon Machine Image) from which you can launch Virtual machines.